Top Tattoo Mistakes To Avoid

 Initially, your tattoo artist may wrap the tattoo in plastic wrap or a bandage to protect it from infection.
 Leaving this on for longer than your tattoo artist recommends, however, can inhibit the healing process.

-Hot water can hurt your tattoo, so make sure to keep it lukewarm.
+Hot water can hurt your tattoo, thus, ensure you use lukewarm water instead.
 Washing it with antibacterial soap as recommended by the artist is essential to remove any blood or plasma.
-Make sure you wash your hands first and then move on to your tattoo, patting it dry once finished.
+See to it that you wash your hands first and then move on to your tattoo, patting it dry once finished.
 Afterward, let it air dry for five to ten minutes before applying a healing lotion.

 Using Scented Lotions or Soaps

 Chemicals used in scented lotions and soaps can cause your tattoo to fade or irritate it.
 Always use something fragrance-free.
-The tattoo shop most likely has some products to help with the process if you want to get it from them instead of figuring out what will work well.
+The tattoo shop will most likely have some products to help with the process if you want to get it from them, rather than figuring out what will work well.